 Operators at the Craig Water Plant conduct thousands of tests each year to ensure that the treated drinking water is safe for consumption.
 These tests determine physical, bacteriological, and chemical constituents present in the water.
 A minimum of nine samples are taken from representative locations throughout the city each month and are tested for the presence of Coliform Bacteria and Chlorine Residual.

 Other tests mandated by the EPA include Lead and Copper, Volatile Organic Chemicals ( VOC's ), Synthetic Organic Chemicals ( SOC's ), Inorganic Chemicals, as well as testing for Radioactive constituents.
 Microscopic Particulate Analysis, which encompasses testing for Giardia and Cryptosporidium, are used to evaluate the efficiency of the plant's filtration system.
 Neither Giardia or Cryptosporidium have been found in our City's treated drinking water supply.
 The City's drinking water consistently meets or exceeds all the standards and regulations presently in effect.
-Take a look at our 2012 Water Quality Report which outlines in detail, the testing results for 2011.
+Take a look at our 2014 Water Quality Report.

 The City of Craig is involved with various measures that serve to conserve drinking water.